hansioan/slidebasedocs/user/pages/02.human_enhancers/04.tracks/docs.md

 ### This section describes the predefined [tracks page](http://slidebase.binf.ku.dk/human_enhancers/presets) for enhancers.

-Using statistical methods, we have defined several enhancer tracks used in [Andersson et al.](http://dx.doi.org/doi:10.1038/nature12787) Most track sets are defined in the BED format unless specified otherwise and can be downloaded or viewed in the UCSC Genome Browser.
+Using statistical methods, we have defined several enhancer tracks used in [Andersson et al.](http://dx.doi.org/doi:10.1038/nature12787) Most track sets are defined in the [BED format ](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) and can be downloaded.
 These include:

 * **Extensive enhancers (section 1):**
     - ubiquitous enhancers expressed over the entire set of cell facets;